TNTurnerLab/ACES/README.md

 For those not familiar with docker reference this link: [https://docs.docker.com/get-started/](https://docs.docker.com/get-started/)

+<h4>There is a dockerfile provided for user to modify or view, however by executing the command in [HOW TO RUN](#HOWRUN), docker image is pre-built and ready to run.
+Only follow these steps if user wishes to manually build the docker image.</h4>

 * Find folder VGP-Conservation-Analysis.
 This is the folder user will use to build docker image.
 *   Docker files must be built locally before use; therefore, you must build a Docker image by the command :